ucsas/gym2024data/README.md

 with NA.\
 `Score`: the total score (D-Score + E-Score – Penalty)

+**Note**: A score of zero almost always indicates that the gymnast did not compete on that apparatus.
+(Except for some rare cases)

 ## Acronym Convention for Naming Apparatus
 For women: (4 apparatus)\